 1 | Determine the Purpose of Reading

-Depending on the purpose and your goal in reading a research paper, your approach may differ considerably.
+Depending on the specific goal or purpose you have in reading a research paper, your approach may differ considerably.
 Keep that in mind as we cover the following sections.

 If you’re reading a paper as a requirement for a class, like I initially had to for my neuroscience courses, you will be focusing on comprehension rather than determining utility.
 You’ll need to know the study hypothesis, the methods they used, the findings, and the limitations of their conclusions.